vgeek-z/DFRec/README.md

 # DFRec

-- This is the code for paper DFRec: Dual Fluctuation Modeling of Multi-level Intent Evolution for Next-Item Recommendation.
+- This is the code for our paper DFRec: Dual Fluctuation Modeling of Multi-level Intent Evolution for Next-Item Recommendation.
+- Please to cite: Nengjun Zhu*, Lingdan Sun, Qi Zhang, Jian Cao, Hang Yu, DFRec: Dual Fluctuation Modeling of Multi-level Intent Evolution for Next-Item Recommendation, Proceedings of the AAAI, 2026
 - The implementation of this code references the following code:https://github.com/strawhatboy/IAGNN, https://github.com/Peiyance/Atten-Mixer-torch

 ## Requirements
 - Python 3.7.9
 - Other common packages listed in `environment.yaml`